Powerlearnproject/se-assignment-day-2-git-and-github-DChelungusi/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that allows developers to track and manage changes to software code over time.
+It helps in maintaining a complete history of every modification, enabling developers to revert to previous versions if needed, compare changes, and collaborate with others without overwriting each other's work.
+GitHub is popular for managing versions of code because it combines Git's powerful version control with a user-friendly interface, social coding features like pull requests and forks, and integration with other tools.
+Version control ensures project integrity by preventing conflicts, allowing for detailed tracking of who made what changes and when, and providing a reliable way to manage and merge contributions from multiple team members.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 To set up a new repository on GitHub, follow these steps: